marckohlbrugge/sessy/README.md

 Open-source email observability for AWS SES by [Marc Köhlbrugge](https://x.com/marckohlbrugge).

-> **Note:** Sessy is still in active development and not quite ready for production use.
-Feel free to have a look around and follow along as I build it.
+> **Note:** Sessy is already running in production at [BetaList](https://betalist.com), but it's still in active development.
+Expect breaking changes, database migrations, and evolving APIs.
+That said, feel free to start using it!

 ## What is Sessy?